VincentRagusa/DDIT/README.md

 The Data-Driven Information Theory (DDIT, pronounced "did-it") framework is a set of useful tools for applying information theory to your data.

 ## Requirements
 Right now, the only version of DDIT is a python class.
-This makes for both ease of use and ease of developement.
+This makes for both ease of use and ease of development.
 DDIT is developed with python 3.7.3 64-bit and numpy v1.17.2 .

 ## Usage
 The following sections describe how to use DDIT.